-sheep breeds.
-There are more than 40 breeds in the United States alone.
+species, with the exception of poultry.
+Worldwide, it is estimated that there are more than 1000 distinct sheep breeds.
+There are more than 50 breeds in the United States alone.

-(meat, milk, or wool), the type of fibers they grow (fine, medium,
+(meat, milk, or wool), the type of coat they have or fibers they grow (fine, medium,

 long or carpet wool; or hair), the color of their faces (black,